toyaokeke/MechCombatGame/README.md

 **_UPDATE:_** When packaging the project, I noticed the content in the Dropbox link cannot be executed on Windows.
 Therefore, when packaging this project, be advised that it will only package for your specific platform.

-***UPDATE:*** When packaging the project and sharing with your peers to play, there may be an issue where they cannot execute the game without having the Unreal Engine pre-requisites.
+**_UPDATE:_** When packaging the project and sharing with your peers to play, there may be an issue where they cannot execute the game without having the Unreal Engine pre-requisites.
 This issue is not confirmed yet, but I noticed occasions of this being mentioned in the Unreal Community Forum.

 ## Introduction

 Welcome to my Mech Combat Game!
 This is my first attempt at game development using Epic Game's [Unreal Engine](https://www.unrealengine.com/en-US/).
 It is a simple wave-based action arcade game where you control a robot and destrot mechanical spiders.
 If you would like to test play this game, you can either follow the instructions for [Packaging the Game for Production](#packaging-the-game-for-production) if you have the Unreal Engine, or downloading the executable from my [Dropbox link](https://www.dropbox.com/s/kx86iv0hgizocnq/MechCombatGame_v1.0.1.zip?dl=0).
 If neither of those options worked, feel free to [create an issue](https://github.com/toyaokeke/MechCombatGame/issues) or [contact me directly](https://toyaokeke.github.io/#contact) for a copy of the game.
 I hope you enjoy playing! :smile:

+**NOTE:** Since I do not own a Windows machine, I cannot package the game for Windows users at this time.
+Therefore, the Dropbox link can only be used by Mac users.

 ![Main Menu Reference](docs/img/MainMenu/MainMenuReference.png)